Bertil Ströberg: Disputed allegations

 The case attracted attention in 2009 in the television program Kalla fakta on TV4.
 The program revealed that a Swedish spy, Lennart Savemark, who infiltrated the Soviet Embassy on behalf of the Swedish Security Service, had been subjected to "Sven-Roland Larsson" already in 1957.
 He stated that a copy of a report he wrote to his clients at the Security Service detailing his work at the Soviet Embassy suddenly showed up in the mail at his workplace at the embassy - with a handwritten note in which the signatory called themselves "Sven-Roland Larsson" and requested money for additional information.

 Savemark had after seeing a television feature about the case in 1985 contacted the Security Police and told that he very well knew the name "Sven-Roland Larsson".
 According to the television program Kalla fakta there was nothing that suggested that Ströberg could have been linked to this letter and Ströberg's lawyer applied for trial de novo at the Supreme Court, which in turn sent the case to the Prosecutor-General of Sweden.
 Among other things, new information from the Security Service's archive was invoked which was not raised in the preliminary investigation.

 In February 2010, the Prosecutor-General decided to reopen the investigation against Ströberg.
 The decision was an important principle importance, as the basis for such action is based on the assessment that the new information was of such importance that they could be crucial to the case.
 On 14 October 2011, the Supreme Court denied the trial de novo on the grounds that it was doubtful that these information did not exist in the original preliminary investigation, but that the new evidence was nevertheless not such that the Court of Appeal's conclusions could be disrupted and that the evidence therefore neither individually or together, would likely lead to an acquittal of the alleged in the Court of Appeal.
 The Supreme Court also stated that "given that it is almost 30 years since the incident took place, the prerequisites to now meaningfully implement a new trial and to take it further is also very limited".

-Later life
+Later life and death

 Ströberg had ever since he was arrested claimed that he was the unwitting victim of a conspiracy.
 After serving his sentence Ströberg worked as a broker before his retirement.
 He died 79 years old on 25 March 2012 following a yearlong battle against cancer.